A unified framework for learning with nonlinear model classes from arbitrary linear samples: Application to compressed sensing with generative models

-This result shows that the sampling without replacement can be achieved under the same sample complexity bounds.
-This is subject to the standard caveat that $m$ is not the number of samples in the Bernoulli sampling model, but rather its expected value.
+Note that \ef{gen-mod-unitary-cond-opt-1-bernoulli} and \ef{gen-mod-unitary-cond-opt-2-bernoulli} are identical to \ef{gen-mod-unitary-cond-opt-1} and \ef{gen-mod-unitary-cond-opt-2}, respectively.
+Hence this result shows that the sampling without replacement can be achieved under the same sample complexity bounds as sampling with replacement.

-\rem{ The proof of this corollary also demonstrates why it is important to define the variation as a maximum over the nonconstant distributions only.
+\rem{ The proof of this corollary also demonstrates why it is important to define the variation as a maximum over the nonconstant distributions only (recall the discussion below Definition \ref{def:variation-collection}).
 The resulting measurement conditions could not be obtained had the variation been defined over all distributions. }